 “Our cost of production is just under $3/bbl.”

 WHAT DOES THE COMPANY PLAN TO DO TO PROVIDE STABILITY AND STRENGTH TO THE SHARE PRICE?

 “We plan to keep on delivering on our strategy.
 Genel is focused on delivery – drilling wells, generating cash, adding new opportunities and progressing existing ones, and paying a material and progressive dividend.
 We also continue to appraise opportunities to make value accretive additions to the portfolio, although given the current strength of the existing portfolio and the opportunities available in it we will continue to be highly selective.

 CAN YOU PLEASE PROVIDE SOME SENSITIVITIES OF YOUR FREE CASH FLOW AT DIFFERENT LEVELS OF OIL PRICE?

-“To start with, due to our low-cost production it is worth noting that we breakeven at a Brent oil price of $17/bbl.
-In 2019, for every increase in the Brent oil price of $10/bbl, we would expect to add c.$3 million in free cash flow on a monthly basis.”
+“To start with, due to our low-cost production it is worth noting that our producing assets breakeven at a Brent oil price of $30/bbl.
+In 2020, for every increase in the Brent oil price of $15/bbl, we would expect to add c.$5 million in free cash flow on a monthly basis.”

 IS GENEL LOOKING TO DIVERSIFY AWAY FROM THE KURDISTAN REGION OF IRAQ?